Professional wrestling in China

 Professional wrestling in China has been a rarity since it became a republic in 1912.

 History

-Although professional wrestling did not exist after the foundings of the Republic of China in 1912 and the People's Republic of China in 1949, the art form originates from Japan has a long backstory with various organizations bickering back and forth, it's unclear how big the market is in China, and indeed, if there would even be enough to argue about.
-Ashley Desilva is a local independent wrestler who has performed all over the country, and wrestles under the ring name Ash Silva.
+Professional wrestling originates from Japan has a long backstory with various organizations bickering back and forth, it is unclear how big the market is in China, and indeed, if there would even be enough to argue about.(this makes no sense and is not what the source is saying) Ashley Desilva is a local independent wrestler who has performed all over the country, and wrestles under the ring name Ash Silva.
 He says that China is a fertile ground for professional wrestling.